enriquesuarezzz/bycambao/README.md

 # byCambao Landing Page Website

-Website of a party event landing page using React, NextJS, TailwindCSS and Typescript.
+Website of an event landing page using NextJS, TailwindCSS and Typescript.

 - Components structure
 - Contact Form